This page describes two simple methods of finding and highlighting duplicate cells in an Excel spreadsheet.

 |Remove Duplicate Rows in Excel|

 In order to illustrate how to find duplicate cells in Excel, we use the above simple spreadsheet on the right, which has a list of names in column A.

 Select the Conditional Formatting drop-down menu from the Home tab at the top of your Excel workbook.

 Within this menu:

-Warning: This method will only work if the contents of your cells are less than 256 characters in length, as text values used in Excel functions are limited to 255 characters.
+Warning: This method will only work if the contents of your cells are less than 256 characters in length, as Excel functions cannot handle text strings that are longer than this.

 In order to illustrate how to use the Countif Function to find duplicates in Excel, we will use the above example spreadsheet on the right, which has a list of names populating Column A.

 In order to find any duplicates in the list of names, we have entered the Countif function into column B of the spreadsheet, to show the number of occurrences of each name.
-As shown in the formula bar, the format of the Countif function in cell B2 is:
+As shown in the formula bar, the Countif function used in cell B2 is: